hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/building-blocks.md

 ## Castor - DID Module

-Castor is a building block of Atala Prism that provides a suite of Decentralised Identifier (DID) operations.
-A DID is a unique identifier that is not dependent on a centralised authority or organization, meaning they are self-sovereign.
-Castor enable individuals, organizations, and entities to own and control their DIDs in a decentralised manner.
+Castor is a building block of Atala Prism that provides a suite of Decentralized Identifier (DID) operations.
+A DID is a unique identifier that is not dependent on a centralized authority or organization, meaning they are self-sovereign.
+Castor enable individuals, organizations, and entities to own and control their DIDs in a decentralized manner.

 Castor provides users with the ability to create, manage, and resolve DIDs.
 A DID Document is a JSON-LD document that contains information about a DID.
 It includes information such as the public keys associated with the DID, the authentication mechanisms that can be used with the DID, and associated services.
 Castor includes a resolver, that is responsible for resolving a DID to its associated DID Document.
-It is essentially a lookup service that allows a client to retrieve the DID Document for a given DID.
+It is essentially a lookup service that allows a users to retrieve the DID Document for a given DID.

 Castor is designed to support a variety of DID methods, including full support of the in-house Prism DID method, as well as other widely-used methods such as the Peer DID method.
 This enables users to choose the DID method that best suits their needs and allows for interoperability with other systems and platforms.